darktable-org/dtdocs/content/module-reference/utility-modules/shared/collection-filters.md

 ## date attributes

 As with numeric and rating range filters, date/time filters are represented using a "range" widget.
-Select a range of values by clicking and dragging on the widget and use the right-click menu for more options.
+You can select a range of values by clicking and dragging on the widget, and use the right-click menu for more options.

 ![date range filter](./collection-filters/capture-date-filter.png#w33)